liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/slider.md

 order: 3
 ---

-<div class="page-description">The Slider control allows user to select and entry data from among a linear range of values.</div>
+The Slider control allows user to select and entry data from among a linear range of values.

 ### Usage